AimeeKnight/Blogament/README.md

 #### Elastic Search and  Heroku

+Note: It is assumed you have Elasticsearch set up in development.
 Blogament utilizes Elasticsearch for full text database queries, and has been tested with bonsai on Heroku.
 Setup is as follows: